LarsiParsii/Smarthus.gruppe9/Arduino/readme.txt

-These files were created as a Spyder project.
+These files were created in Arduino.
 This is a test.
 Beep boop.